The Library has a broad collection of music resources including:

 Popular (or Pop) -- Music composed in the 20th century or later for general entertainment.
 Folk, Jazz, Broadway, Rock'n'Roll, etc.

-Classical -- In western music history, any music from 1600 - about 1900 C.E. composed for worship, as art, and almost all entertainment.
+Classical -- In western music history, any music from 1600 to about 1900 C.E. composed for worship, as art, and almost all entertainment.
 Early Music is a designation for any music composed before 1600 C.E.

 Notes -- the names of musical pitches (tones), notation is how music is written down.